wuxxin/machine-bootstrap/README.md

 + ZFS or LVM but not both on one partition on partittions ROOT and DATA, currently only either zfs or lvm can be used. if both are specified at the same time, the script will fail.

++ if ZFS is specified and two disks are available, partition will be used as zfs mirror instead or raid mirror

 ### GPT Layout